sparrowcode/AlertKit/README.md

 # SPAlert

 **Popup from Apple Music & Feedback in AppStore**.
 Contains `Done`, `Heart`, `Error` and other presets.
 Supports Dark Mode.
 I tried to recreate Apple's alerts as much as possible.
 You can find these alerts in the AppStore after feedback and after you add a song to your library in Apple Music.
+Support `SwiftUI`.

 <p float="left">
 <img src="https://github.com/ivanvorobei/SPAlert/blob/main/Assets/Readme/Animatable/Done.gif" width="230">